yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-(schema-free)-entries.markdown

 # FIFO

-FIFO support is off by default with {{SpaceDocument}} entries (as with concrete object entries).
+FIFO support is off by default with `SpaceDocument` entries (as with concrete object entries).
 To enable FIFO support, modify the type introduction code and set the desired FIFO support mode.
 For example:

 {code:java}
 // Create type descriptor: